mkeke/c64-basic-converter/readme.md

 We see that the custom variable `>borderAdr` is converted to `zz`, but that is also the name of a BASIC variable, making the initial value overwritten.

-### Include files
+### Working with multiple files

 Your project can consist of multiple files.
-The master file can include files wherever needed.
+The master file can include files wherever needed by use of the `@include <filename>` function.

 Source code:
 ```